croesch/micro-debug/README.md

 Usage
 =====

-micro-debug is a debugger for the Mic-1 processor invented by *Andrew S. Tannenbaum*, [Structured Computer Organization, Fourth Edition](http://cw.prenhall.com/bookbind/pubbooks/tanenbaum2/) ([Prentice-Hall](http://www.prenhall.com/), 1998) and described by *Prof. Dr. Karl Stroetmann*.
+micro-debug is a debugger for the Mic-1 processor invented by *Andrew S. Tannenbaum*, [Structured Computer Organization, Fourth Edition](http://cw.prenhall.com/bookbind/pubbooks/tanenbaum2/) ([Prentice-Hall](http://www.prenhall.com/), 1998).
 You can debug the assembler code and the micro assembler code, too.

 This debugger has been developed for a seminar paper.
 The seminar paper is stored in [croesch/micro-debug-doc](https://github.com/croesch/micro-debug-doc).